pedrosbmartins/pedrosbmartins.github.io/_drafts/downtoearth.md

 As there is such a great number of visualization that could be made, astronomical or otherwise, downtoearth shouldn't have only a few fixed visualizations.
 That's why it was actually developed around a purpose-built JSON schema.

-A custom visualization can be loaded by using the `From file...` option on the main dropdown.
+A custom visualization can be loaded by using the `From file...` option on the dropdown menu.
 It can also be shared by using the link button next to the logo.

 Here is a simple example for the Earth-Moon system.